projectriff/cli/docs/riff_handler_create.md

 - from an image

 Application and function references are resolved within the same namespace as the handler.
-As the build produces new images, the image will rolled out automatically.
+As the build produces new images, the image will roll out automatically.

-Image based handlers must be updated manually to rollout new images.
+Image based handlers must be updated manually to roll out new images.

-The runtime environment can be configured by --env for static key-value pairs and --env-from to map values from a configmap or secret.
+The runtime environment can be configured by --env for static key-value pairs and --env-from to map values from a ConfigMap or Secret.

 ```
 riff handler create [flags]